anyahirota/yikes_yokai/README.md

 - Easy, Medium, Hard Settings

 Soon the user will be able to choose the difficulty of the their game.
 Users will be given a default of easy, but will be able to easily toggle through difficulty settings.
-As of right now, the game is set at a medium to hard difficulty to give all users, gamers and non-gamers, a fun challenge.
+As of right now, the game is set at a medium to hard difficulty to give all users, gamers and non-gamers, a fun challenge!